cehteh/unsynn/ROADMAP.md

 ### Git Branches

  * `main`
-   Will be updated on releases.
+   Will be updated on new releases.
 When you plan to make a small contribution that should be merged soon then you can work on top of `main`.
+ * `release-*`
+   stable release may get their own branch for fixes and backported features.
  * `devel`
    Development branch which will eventually be merged into `main`.
 Non-trivial contributions that may take some time to develop should use `devel` as starting point.
 But be prepared to